Budget 2026 Is Over But These Income Tax & GST Mistakes Can Cost You for Years

 Incorrect reporting of income spanning two rule periods

-Mistake #3: Confusing GST Rate Changes with Compliance Relief
+Mistake 3: Confusing GST Rate Changes with Compliance Relief

-A GST rate change does not mean:
+A GST rate change does not mean that:

 Documentation requirements are relaxed